Beit She'an: Early Bronze Age

 Settlement seems to have resumed at the beginning of the Early Bronze Age IB (c.
-3300–3050/3000 BC) and continues throughout this period, is then missing during the Early Bronze Age II (c.
-3050/3000-2720 BC), and then resumes in the Early Bronze Age IIIA (c.
-2720-2500 BC).
+3300–3050/3000 BCE) and continues throughout this period, is then missing during the Early Bronze Age II (c.
+3050/3000–2720 BCE), and then resumes in the Early Bronze Age IIIA (c.
+2720–2500 BCE).

+During Early Bronze IIIB (c.
+2500–2350 BCE), IVA (c.
+2350–2150 BCE), IVB (c.
+2150–2020 BCE) there is a possible occupation gap due to drier climate conditions and periods of drought in the transitional phases.

 Middle Bronze Age

 A large cemetery on the northern mound was in use from the Bronze Age to Byzantine times.
-Canaanite graves dating from 2000 to 1600 BC were discovered there in 1926.
+Canaanite graves dating from 2000 to 1600 BCE were discovered there in 1926.

+The Middle Bronze I (c.
+2020-1820 BCE) has a possible occupation gap.

+The Middle Bronze Age II (c.
+1820-1550 BCE) in attested in Area R as Strata R-5–R-3.

 Late Bronze Age

+The Late Bronze Age IA (Stratum R-2).

+The Late Bronze Age IB–IIA (Stratum R-1).

+Level X (LB I).
+Canaanite settlement.
+Contemporary with early 18th Dynasty of Egypt (Ahmose-Hatshepsut).

 Egyptian period

+During the three hundred years of rule by the New Kingdom of Egypt, the population of Beit She'an appears to have been primarily Egyptian administrative officials and military personnel.

+Level IX (LB IIA).
 After the conquest of Beit She'an by Pharaoh Thutmose III in the 15th century BCE, as recorded in an inscription at Karnak, the small town on the summit of the mound became the center of the Egyptian administration of the region.
 The Egyptian newcomers changed the organization of the town and left a great deal of material culture behind.
 A large Canaanite temple (39 m in length) excavated by the University of Pennsylvania Museum (Penn Museum) may date from about the same period as Thutmose III's conquest, though the Hebrew University excavations suggest that it dates to a later period.
 Artifacts of potential cultic significance were found around the temple.
 Based on an Egyptian stele found at the place, the temple was dedicated to the god Mekal.
 The Hebrew University excavations determined that this temple was built on the site of an earlier one.